caktus/django-project-template/docs/provisioning.rst

     fab staging deploy

-This will do the initial checkout of the repo source, install the Python requirements, run syncdb/migrate and collect the static resources.
+This will do the initial checkout of the repo source, install the Python requirements, run syncdb/migrate, and collect the static resources.

 Updates
 ------------------------

 During the life of the project you will likely need to make updates to the server configuration.
-This might include new secrets add to the pillar, new developers added to the project or new services which need to be installed.
+This might include new secrets added to the pillar, new developers added to the project, or new services which need to be installed.
 Configuration updates can be made by calling the ``provision`` command again.::

     # Template of the command